krtmlry/product_sales_2019/README.md

 The cloud database for this project is Supabase.
 Since I want to avoid utilizing paid cloud services for this fictional project.

 > Note: The ETL pipeline will only keep sales record for year 2019.
+## ipynb files
+- merging_csv.ipynb - for merging csv files from January - December 2019.
+- productsales_etl_01.ipynb - for the entire ETL process of this project.

 ## Dataset
 `Product sales 2019 dataset`